-In 1528, Panfilo de Narvaez traveled more than 270 miles over land from Tampa and arrived at this site with 300 men.
-Impressed by the area located at the confluence of the Wakulla and St. Marks rivers.
-Narvaez built and launched the first ships made by white men in the New World.
+In 1528, Panfilo de Narvaez traveled over land from Tampa and arrived at this site with 300 men.
+Impressed by the area located at the confluence of the Wakulla and St. Marks rivers, Narvaez built and launched the first ships made by white men in the New World.
 In 1539, Hernando de Soto, along with 600 men, followed the same route taken by Narvaez.